Joseph Manu: 2022

 In round 4 of the 2022 NRL season, he scored two tries for the Sydney Roosters in a 28-4 victory over North Queensland.
 The following week, he scored a further two tries in a 24-20 victory over Brisbane.
 In round 18, Manu scored two tries in a 54-26 victory over St. George Illawarra.

 In October he was named in the New Zealand squad for the 2021 Rugby League World Cup.

 In November he was named in the 2021 RLWC Team of the Tournament and was named the winner of the Golden Boot, for the best international player of the year.
+Manu also became the first Sydney Roosters player since Anthony Minichiello (in 2005) to claim the award while also becoming the next New Zealander after Roger Tuivasa-Sheck (in 2019) to win it despite the award wasn't given to anyone in 2020-2021 due to covid.

 2023

 In round 3 of the 2023 NRL season, Manu was sent to the sin bin during the Sydney Roosters 20-18 victory over arch-rivals South Sydney.

+Manu played 21 matches for the Sydney Roosters in the 2023 NRL season as the club finished 7th on the table and qualified for the finals.
+Manu played in the clubs elimination finals victory over Cronulla but missed the following weeks match against Melbourne in which the Sydney Roosters lost 18-13.

+2024

+In round 3 of the 2024 NRL season, Manu scored two tries for the Sydney Roosters in their 48-6 victory over arch-rivals South Sydney.

+On 16 April, it was reported that Manu had signed a one-year deal to join Japanese Rugby Union side Toyota Verblitz starting in 2025.

+In round 8 of the 2024 NRL season, Manu scored two tries for the Sydney Roosters in their 60-18 victory over St. George Illawarra in the traditional ANZAC Day game.

+In round 12, Manu scored two tries for the Sydney Roosters in their 44-16 win over Canberra.

+Rugby Union

+He made his debut for Toyota Verblitz on 22 December 2024 at centre against Kubota Spears scoring a try on debut.
+He played at centre and right wing whole season finishing with 11 tries in 18 matches for the season.
+He played in every game this season but his team did not progress to the knock out rounds.
+He signed for Top14 side Racing 92 for the 2025-26 Top14 season.